The in’s and outs of diabetes – do you know the difference between Type 1 and Type 2? Risk factors and symptoms?

 There are actually quite a number of types of diabetes (beyond 1 and 2) but one other we’ll quickly touch on is gestational diabetes.

 This occurs when blood glucose levels are high during pregnancy, for a variety of reasons, including hormonal changes and the growing demands of the foetus.

 Generally you are tested for gestational diabetes in the second trimester.
-It can be managed during the pregnancy, and usually goes away after the birth (but you then have a higher risk of developing type 2 diabetes later in life).
+It can be managed by your medical team during the pregnancy, and often goes away after the birth (but you then may have a higher risk of developing type 2 diabetes later in life).

 Type 2 diabetes is far more prevalent these days, so we’re going to focus more on that for the rest of this article.

-As you can see, some factors you can’t change, but some you can.
-Losing excess weight through healthy eating choices and getting more exercise can help prevent type 2 diabetes (and improve your health in general – win-win!)
+As you can see, some factors you can’t change, but some you may be able to.
+Losing excess weight through healthy eating choices and getting more exercise may help you to prevent type 2 diabetes (and improve your health in general – win-win!)

 OK, I might have diabetes, but it won’t lead to anything else will it?

 There’s a long list of complications that may develop from diabetes, particularly if you’ve had it a long time, and it hasn’t been well-controlled.
 Your medical team can provide individual advice to you on each of these:

 Wow!
 That’s not a very nice list!
 Diabetes is enough to deal with without throwing in some of these complications, and this list shows how important it is to keep on top of management of your diabetes.
 You certainly want to book an appointment well before you have to deal with anything on this list.

 Some people with Type 2 diabetes display no symptoms as all, and some that do display symptoms might put these down to something else.